jmrphy/media_civil_war/media_civil_war.md

 analyses.
 Also following the original analyses, all independent variables are lagged by one year.

-Because observable implication 1 posits a threshold or tipping-point beyond which the hypothesized effect of mass media changes direction, it raises the question of how to test for the presence of such a threshold.
+Because Hypothesis 1 posits a threshold or tipping-point beyond which the hypothesized effect of mass media changes direction, it raises the question of how to test for the presence of such a threshold.
 The typical procedure for testing the presence of curvilinear effects is to include in regression analysis a polynomial of the independent variable of interest; if both the linear term and the polynomial are differently signed and significant, it is taken as evidence of a curvilinear effect.
 The first problem with this convention is that it does not effectively inform us about the thresholds for the independent variable's heterogenous effects, and indeed is typically used as a substitute for having to do so.
 More importantly, however, parametric estimates can fail to detect important curvilinear effects [@Frolich:2006gf].
 On the other hand, nonparametric regressions are significantly less theoretical and less parsimonious and therefore less valuable for theory testing.

 To balance these trade-offs, analysis begins with a combination of simple graphical analysis and non-parametric regression to test for the